ebots-hung/CarND-Capstone/Capstone_writeup.md

 This node is responsible for detecting upcoming traffic lights on the way, and classifying them based on their current state (red, yellow, green, unknown).

-Initialy, the design intention was to use DeepLearning technique for traffic light classification.
+At first, the design intention was to use DeepLearning technique for traffic light classification.
 However, I could not find a compatbile Tensorflow version which was able to integrate with current system.
+I had spent almost 2 weeks to look for a right version of Tensorflow, but could not get a chance of success.
 Therefore, the traffic classification is developed based on openCV algorithm (Canny, HoughlinesP and findContours functions).

 | Canny/Hough Transform                   | Traffic Light classification                |